javiercejudo/modelico/docs/recipes/runtime_type_for_subclasses.md

 detailed schema that would not be easy to write by hand.

-_Note: in this example, significant reduction is possible, but Modélico always inlines the first level properties for each object since it uses it for validating during deserialisation.
-Definitions are only used when circular references appear, and are sequentially named to avoid collisions.
+_Note: in this example, significant reduction is possible, but Modélico always inlines the first level properties for each object since it uses them for validating during deserialisation.
+Definitions are only used when circular references appear or a subschema is used more than once, and are sequentially named to avoid collisions.
 In the example below, the definition is `3`: the reason is that `1` and `2` got reserved in case of circular reference of other entities, but were dropped eventually._

 ```js
 M.getSchema(_(Geometer))